 Unlike some other NEH programs, Forever Wild has unique requirements given its Adirondack location.
-Participants will be living in one of the great Adirondack camps and its rustic character suggests the following:
+Summer Scholars will be living in one of the great Adirondack camps and its rustic character suggests the following:

 Clothing: Comfortable and casual.
 We’ll be wearing t-shirts, shirt-sleeves and shorts, sneakers, hiking boots (hiking trails can get muddy), and water shoes for those wishing to kayak and canoe.
 Bring a swim suit.
 It is warm in July but evenings at the lake can be chilly.
 Prepare by bringing clothes to layer, including a jacket and/or fleece pullovers, and pants.
-Depending on accommodations, some participants will be assigned to buildings without bathrooms.
+Depending on accommodations, some Summer Scholars will be assigned to buildings without bathrooms.
 Showers and facilities are only a few steps away but you might want a robe or other cover up for the walk between bed and bath.
 Shower sandals are a good idea.

-Bedding: We will be contracting with a company to provide participants with bed linens.
+Bedding: We will be contracting with a company to provide Summer Scholars with bed linens.
 The camp provides pillows but you may want to bring your own.
 Often guests pack their own sleeping bags or a comfy fleece blanket.
 You may also want to bring one or two additional bath/beach towels.